 6. Kitchen incense: Sprinkle a few grains of ground cinnamon on your electric stove top burner.
 When you turn the burner on, the lovely scent of toasting cinnamon will waft through the kitchen.

 7. Homey trick for candles: Apply a few drops of essential oil of cinnamon to any beeswax taper or other candle before you burn it.

-8. Sweet decoration: Anchor several cinnamon sticks in whole cloves or dried cranberries in a glass: this makes a pretty and sweet-smelling decorative element.
+8. Sweet decoration: Anchor several cinnamon sticks in dried cranberries in a glass: this makes a pretty and sweet-smelling decorative element.

 9. Moth repellent sachets: Break 4 cinnamon sticks and combine with 1/2 cup of whole cloves and 1/2 cup whole black peppercorns.
 Fill small squares of fabric with a tablespoon of this mixture, tie shut and hang in your closets.

 10. Ant repellent: It may not be a scientifically proven fact, but many homeowners have had success warding off ants with cinnamon sticks.
-Place some by your entry doors and in the corners on the floor in your kitchen and it should work to keep the ants away.
+Place some by your entry doors and in the corners on the floor in your kitchen to keep the ants away.
 Read more about ways to prevent ant infestation.